-Employees employed on a job-share basis shall be entitled to all leave as prescribed by the provision of the relevant Award and Agreement on a pro-rata basis.
-All other provisions of this Agreement shall apply.
-To avoid any doubt, employees filling a position on a job-sharing basis shall access their review and annual increments (where applicable) on the same basis as a full-time employee.
+Employees employed on a job-share basis shall be entitled to all leave as prescribed by the provision of the relevant employees filling a position on a job-sharing basis shall access their review and annual increments (where applicable) on the same basis as a full-time employee.
 Management may at any time suspend or terminate the job share arrangement based on business or operational requirements.
 Where this occurs the affected employees, and the relevant union to which they belong, will be consulted and given one (1) months' notice about the change.